Farzane2630/Multi-Tenant-Appointment-Booking-SaaS/README.md

 ### 🖼️ Business Logo Upload
 Businesses upload their logo, which appears on their customer panel — consistent branding without any design skills needed.

+### 📲 Progressive Web App (PWA)
+The admin panel is installable as a native-feeling app.
+Business owners can add it straight to their phone's home screen — complete with its own icon and splash screen — and open it like any other app, no browser chrome, no App Store required.

 ---

 ## 🛠️ Tech Stack